jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 you can pass a value of this on one of the arguments.

 There are so many variations here that I'm not going to try and list them all.
-THe moral of this story is if your using something that takes a call back then have a look and see if it `calls` or `apply`'s the function.
+THe moral of this story is, if your using something that takes a call back then have a look and see if it `calls` or `apply`'s the function.
 If it's not your code then consult the documentation.

 Don't worry we're nearly there...